nazunalika/linux-guide-and-hints/README.md

 This wiki uses a forked/heavily modified version of [Sphinx RTD Theme](https://github.com/snide/sphinx_rtd_theme).

-The website is NOT live at https://www.linuxguideandhints.com
+The website is live at https://www.linuxguideandhints.com

 Our servers at the data center have suffered from an irrecoverable crash.
 We're looking into alternative hosting.